 Read our fact sheet with useful information in our Fire Safety Leaflet.

 Check your smoke alarm every week by pressing the test button.
 Don’t climb to reach it – you can use a sweeping brush, a garden cane or a walking stick.
 Don’t, under any circumstances, check the alarm using a naked flame.

 - leave by the nearest safe exit as soon as possible.

 We advise that you familiarise yourself with the fire notices in your block.

 We’ll write to you with an appointment that will be within a two-hour time slot.
-If you need to rearrange the appointment to a more convenient day or time, please ring the number on the letter or email us.
-Appointments are available between 8am and 6pm Mondays to Fridays, and between 8am and 4pm on Saturdays.
+If you need to rearrange the appointment for a more convenient day or time, please ring the number on the letter or email us.
+Appointments are available Monday to Saturday.

 Please work with us to keep your gas servicing up to date.
 It’s a condition of your tenancy that you have to let us in to do the service - if you don't, we’ll have to take court action to get access, and you’ll have to pay the court costs.